Nothing (band)

-Nothing is an American shoegaze band formed in 2010 by vocalist-guitarist Domenic "Nicky" Palermo.
-The band has had a revolving lineup throughout its career, with Palermo being the longest-serving member following the departure of guitarist-vocalist Brandon Setta in 2019.
-Setta joined in late 2010 and shared songwriting duties with Palermo throughout his tenure.
+Nothing is an American shoegaze band from Philadelphia, Pennsylvania.
+It was formed in 2010 by vocalist-guitarist Domenic "Nicky" Palermo and has had revolving lineup throughout its career, with Palermo being the sole constant member.
+Longtime guitarist-vocalist Brandon Setta joined in late 2010, sharing songwriting duties with Palermo before departing in 2019.

 Nothing self-released several EPs before signing to Relapse Records.
 They released their debut studio album, Guilty of Everything, in 2014.
 The follow-up album, Tired of Tomorrow, was released on in 2016.
-Nothing's third studio album, Dance on the Blacktop, was released in 2018, and their fourth studio album, The Great Dismal, was released in 2020.
+Nothing's third studio album, Dance on the Blacktop, was released in 2018, their fourth studio album, The Great Dismal, was released in 2020, and their fifth studio album, A Short History Of Decay, was released in 2026.